Texian Army: Demographics

 In 1836, Texas had a population of 40,000 people.
 Approximately 2,000 of the citizens, around 5% of the population, served in the army at some point between October 1835 and April 1846.
 Still, Historian Paul Lack argues that "for a people of such fabled militance, the Texians turned out for army duty in the period of crisis at a low rate of participation".
 The army was augmented with volunteers from the United States.

 Overall, 3,685 men served in the Army of the People between October 1, 1835 and April 21, 1836.
 Forty percent of them had emigrated after October 1.
 Of the Texians, 57.8% were residents of the Department of the Brazos, 10.4% of the Department of Bexar, and 31.7% from the Department of Nacogdoches.
 Of the men who arrived in Texas after October 1, 1835, not all of these additions were American citizens; many were recent immigrants from Europe who were seeking adventure and potential riches in Texas.
 Through the course of the Texas Revolution, one in seven of the English-speaking settlers in Texas joined the army.
-One in three adult male Tejanos, that is, Spanish-speaking settlers in Texas, joined the army.
+One in three adult male Tejanos, that is, Spanish-speaking settlers in Texas, joined the Texan army.

 The composition of the army changed dramatically over time, with four distinct waves: